Cyanotype Workshop: Step-by-Step Guide

 Mix the Chemicals

 In a dimly lit room, combine equal parts of Solution A and Solution B to make your working solution.
 Keep it in an opaque container to avoid light exposure.
+I use a ratio of 100g to 400ml.
+(1g to 4ml) for Ferric Ammonium citrate. and 40g to 400ml (1g to 10ml). for Potassium ferricyanide.
+You can mix with that ratio for what you need.
+Or get pre-mixed Solution A and B. Jaquard is a good brand.

 Cut Your Paper